MicrosoftDocs/quantum-docs/articles/contributing-docs.md

 ms.subservice: qdk
 ms.topic: contributor-guide
 no-loc: ['Q#', '$$v']
-title: Contributing documentation to the Microsoft QDK
+title: Contributing documentation to Microsoft Azure Quantum
 uid: microsoft.quantum.contributing-qdk.overview.docs
 ---

-# Improving documentation
+#  documentation

-The documentation for the Quantum Development Kit takes on several different forms, such that information is readily available to quantum developers.
+The documentation for Azure Quantum takes on several different forms, such that information is readily available to quantum developers.

-Following the principles of [Docs as Code](https://www.writethedocs.org/guide/docs-as-code/), all Quantum Development Kit documentation is formatted as code and is managed using Git in the same way as the source code that is used to build the Quantum Development Kit.
+Following the principles of [Docs as Code](https://www.writethedocs.org/guide/docs-as-code/), all Azure Quantum documentation (in fact, all Azure documentation) is formatted as code and is managed using Git in the same way as the source code that is used to build the Quantum Development Kit.
 For the most part, the code backing documentation consists of various forms of [Markdown](https://daringfireball.net/projects/markdown/), a language for writing out richly formatted text in a plain text format that's easy to use at the command line, in IDEs, and with source control.
 We similarly adopt the [MathJax](https://www.mathjax.org/) library to allow for formatting mathematics in documentation using the LaTeX language, as detailed further below.